zu-greta/comp370/summary/370_summary.md

 **substantiating insights**: data analysis is to back up our insights. the goal is to get smaller pieces to back up our insights

-**asnwering questions**: select/build a tool, prepare data, apply tool to data, snaity check results
+**asnwering questions**: select/build a tool, prepare data, apply tool to data, sanity check results

 **follow up**: is answer obvious? would answer impact validity/relevance of result we have insight sought?